erzu12/cg_racer/README.md

 CG Racer is a project developed for the Computer Graphics module at HSLU.
 It allows you to create a simple racecourse using Bezier curves and race on it.

-The project is currently being refactored as part of the SWAT module.

 ## Build

 Make sure you have `gcc`, `glfw`, and `CMake` installed.